Quantum autoencoders using mixed reference states: Introduction

 \section{Introduction}

-Quantum machine learning which combines machine learning and quantum computation has grown into a booming research topic \cite{biamonte2017quantum,dong2008quantum,huang2021power,cerezo2022challenges,niu2019universal,li2020quantum,dong2022quantum}.
-Quantum autoencoders (QAEs) inherit the spirit of classical autoencoders that compress information into a latent space such that the input can be reconstructed from a reduced-dimension representation \cite{pu2016variational,bartuuvskova2006optical}.
-They have the potential to reduce the requirements of quantum communication channels \cite{steinbrecher2019quantum} and the size of quantum gates \cite{lamata2018quantum,ding2019experimental} and thus have a practical value for various applications including quantum simulation \cite{aspuru2005simulated}, quantum communication and distributed computation in quantum networks \cite{steinbrecher2019quantum,lamata2018quantum}.
+Quantum machine learning which combines machine learning and quantum computation has grown into a booming research topic~\cite{biamonte2017quantum,dong2008quantum,huang2021power,cerezo2022challenges,niu2019universal,li2020quantum,dong2022quantum}.
+Quantum autoencoders (QAEs) inherit the spirit of classical autoencoders to compress information into a latent space such that the original data can be recovered from a reduced-dimension representation~\cite{pu2016variational,bartuuvskova2006optical}.
+They have the potential to reduce the requirements of quantum communication channels~\cite{steinbrecher2019quantum} and the size of quantum gates~\cite{lamata2018quantum,ding2019experimental} and thus have a practical value for various applications including quantum simulation~\cite{aspuru2005simulated}, quantum communication and distributed computation in quantum networks~\cite{steinbrecher2019quantum,lamata2018quantum}.